SynoCommunity/spksrc/README.rst

 * Please regard all DSM 7 packages as beta versions (the synocommunity package repository is not capable to declare packages as beta only for DSM 7).

+* **ATTENTION**: As reported, with a `Package repair` you will lose all the settings of installed packages.
+So make sure you backup the settings and configuration data before upgrading a package under DSM 7.
+A package `repair` will not succeed and you have to make a clean intallation on DSM 7 after completlty removing the former installation.

 * Packages of the follwing kind will need some time to make DSM 7 compatible:

   * Packages depending MySQL database must be migrated to MariaDB 10